jrnn/wackpackr/docs/weeklies.md

 #### Next in line

-- Finalizing LZW and replacing java.util.TreeMap with something DYI
+- Finalizing LZW and replacing java.util.TreeMap with something DIY
 - Doing performance testing(?)
 - Making sure there are no blind spots in unit testing